MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/view-assignments.md

 ### List my role assignments

 It's easy to list your own permissions as well.
-Select **Your Role** on the **Roles and administrators** page to see the roles that are currently assigned to you.
+On the **Roles and administrators** page, select **Your Role** to see the roles that are currently assigned to you.

 :::image type="content" source="../../media/common/entra-roles-admins.png" alt-text="Screenshot of Roles and administrators page in Microsoft Entra admin center." lightbox="../../media/common/entra-roles-admins.png":::